espruino/EspruinoDocs/puck/Puck.js Eddystone.md

 * KEYWORDS: BLE,EddyStone,FatBeacon,iBeacon,Beacon
 * USES: Puck.js

-[Eddystone](https://developers.google.com/beacons/) is a technology from Google that allows you to transmit a URL that will appear as a notification on a user's phone.
+[Eddystone](https://github.com/google/eddystone) is an open beacon format from Google that allows you to transmit a URL that will appear as a notification on a user's phone.